SAEON/data-portal/README.md

 # Deployment
 Although the client and API are treated as separate during development, when deploying the software the client ***must*** be served via the API server.
 SEO and other features are configured this way.

+NOTE: Since the client is configured at image build time, deployments to separate hostnames require building separate Docker images.

 ## Build and Deploy a Docker image
 Please refer to source code for build time & runtime configuration options (or request additional documentation).
 But in short, the domain of the image currently has to be specified at build time (when the React.js client is built via Webpack.
 Here is a minimum working example for deploying a Docker image on localhost.